Title image © thevampiredio

 You might want to restrict what can and cannot counter, but in my opinion, if the player can justify why their spell would counter the ATTACKER'S spell, then it's fair game!
 That would include:

-- Spells of the same school.
+- Spells of the same school of magic.

 - Spells with same/different energy.